medikoo/deferred/README.md

 <a name="comparision-to-async-auto" />
 ##### async.auto

-It's a question of combining `all` chains.
+It's a question of combining `all` joins.
 First example from docs:

 	all(
 		all(